What You Need to Know if You’ve Been Charged with Embezzlement

 Plea Negotiation or Pre-Trial Diversion (When Appropriate): In some cases, especially for first-time offenders or when the amount involved is relatively low, it may be possible to negotiate reduced charges or pursue a diversion program.
 This could keep a conviction off your record and allow you to move forward without long-term consequences.

-Why Choose Sandage Law?
+Why Choose Sandage Law LCC?

 You need more than a criminal defense attorney — you need someone who understands how business, finance, and law intersect.
-At Sandage Law, we’ve defended clients against all types of white-collar charges in Kansas City, including embezzlement, fraud, and theft-related offenses.
+At Sandage Law LCC, we’ve defended clients against all types of white-collar charges in Kansas City, including embezzlement, fraud, and theft-related offenses.
 We’ll stand between you and the system — and fight for the future you deserve.